What is Beech Wood?

 Beech Wood Properties

 European Beech and American Beech are from the Beech family.
-The properties of these two kinds of wood are very close to each other.
+The properties of these two kinds of wood are very close.
 There are slight differences in their appearance and color.
-If we talk about Grain / Texture and Workability then there is no difference between them.
+If we talk about Grain / Texture and workability, there is no difference between them.

-Color / Appearance: The color of its sapwood is pale cream and heartwood is pink or brown or reddish-white.
-It changes its color over time and it becomes slightly dark-colored.
+Color / Appearance: The color of its sapwood is pale cream, and the heartwood is pink or brown, or reddish-white.
+It changes its color over time, and it becomes slightly dark-colored.
 After steam treatment, its color becomes a golden tone.

 Workability: It can be glued, finished, and trimmed very well.
 Beech is known for steam-bending.
 They can be easily worked with tools and machines even after having a medium hardness.

 Rot Resistance: It is better to have a rot resistance of any wood, But, beech does not have the properties of natural rot resistance.
 It can easily cause decay.

 Availability: European Beech is widely available across Europe in bulk.
 American Beech also becomes available in the market at an affordable price in the domestic range.

-Durability: The beech has sufficient hardness and good vorticity but that does not mean that it is good durable.
+Durability: The Beech has sufficient hardness and good vorticity, but that does not mean it is durable.
 Its wood can easily get insects and rot.

 Steam Beech Wood Properties

-It has a straight grain with fine, therefore is also an improvement in its workability.
-We can say that after the steaming process beech wood can be used for flooring and plywood.
+It has a straight grain with a fine, therefore is also an improvement in its workability.
+We can say that after the steaming process, beech wood can be used for flooring and plywood.

 Types of Beech Wood

 There are many true and false species in the family of beech, but here are the names of the top 9 species as follows.
 But the most popular beech are American and European Beech.

 - American Beech (Fagus grandifolia)